Appeal After a Verdict: When, How, and What Are Your Chances?

 • the evidence you can provide,

-• Example 3 (debt collection): An entrepreneur was ordered to pay € 50.000.
-On appeal, it was shown that the agreement had never been validly concluded.
-The court of appeal fully dismissed the claim.
+• Example 3 (collection): An entrepreneur was ordered to pay €50,000.
+On appeal, it was demonstrated that the agreement had never been validly concluded.
+The Court of Appeal fully dismissed the claim.

 Appeal checklist

-• ⏳ Pay attention to the appeal deadline (usually 3 months).
+• Pay attention to the appeal deadline (usually 3 months).

-• 💶 Take into account court fees and lawyer's fees.
+• Take into account court fees and lawyer's fees.

 Common mistakes